DeepwaterExploration/legacydocs/docs/products/explorehd.md

 ### Comparison of Color Accuracy with GoPro

-Left Image is from exploreHD and the right is from a GoPro Hero
+The left Image is from exploreHD and the right is from a GoPro Hero
 ![exploreHD](../img/explorehd/GoPro_vs_exploreHD.jpg)

 ## Operating Notes

 ### Lens Field of View in Air vs Water

-This lens has a fish eye effect which is more noticeable in air then in water due to the changes with light as it passes through different optical mediums.
-We took into account this factor and picked a lens that has a very wide field of view in air so that when the lens is in water, it can compensate for the lowered field of view.
+This lens has a fisheye effect which is more noticeable in the air than in the water due to the changes with light as it passes through different optical mediums.
+We took into account this factor and picked a lens that has a very wide field of view in the air so that when the lens is in the water, it can compensate for the lowered field of view.
 You may also notice a bit of vignetting when above water from the lens cap that will disappear in the water.

 ### TrueColor Technology

-The camera offers TrueColor Technology which compensates for the blue/greenish tint in water using advance AI white balance technology that we developed.
-However, in order to reduce the bluish/greenish tint, the camera has to compensate by adding more red/magenta.
+The camera offers TrueColor Technology which compensates for the blue/greenish tint in water using advanced AI white balance technology that we developed.
+However, to reduce the bluish/greenish tint, the camera has to compensate by adding more red/magenta.
 This means that in some images, the shadows may appear more red or magenta color.
-If you do not like this effect, you can turn off auto white balance in the exploreHD camera preferences.
+If you do not like this effect, you can turn off *auto white balance* in the exploreHD camera preferences.

 ![exploreHD True Color Technology](../img/explorehd/truecolor/1_c13a6d81-411d-4aeb-abea-f22e27f8e5be.jpg)